imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image30.png "Image30.png")

 Select the object to be moved, for example a row of the figure (arrow, labelled in cyan).
-Then press the keyboard "up" or "left" arrow to move the row up.
-(Press the "Right" or "down" arrows to move a row down).
+Then press the {% include key key="up" %} or {% include key key="left" %} arrow to move the row up.
+(Press the {% include key key="Right" %} or {% include key key="down" %} arrows to move a row down).

 ![](/media/Image31.png "Image31.png")